duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 ## Rounding off

 $\frac{s_u}{s_c}$ is rational number.
 It may require more than $k$ bits to be expressed exactly.
-Actually, as rational number, it may require infinite number of bits to be expressed exactly.
+Actually as rational number it may require infinite number of bits to be expressed exactly.
 But we have only $k$ bits.
 And that is the point, where the precision is lost.
 But how much precision can be lost?
 Let's have a look at floating-point result of expression $\frac{u_f}{u_c}$.
 The result should be

 $$
 r_f = f \left( \frac{s_u}{s_c} \right) 2^{e_u-e_c}